TLDR — See our Fear and Greed Index here.

 Moving Averages

-As a general guideline, when the 50-day average surpasses the 200-day average, it suggests a shift towards positive sentiment and a bullish outlook.
+As a rule of thumb, when the 50-day average exceeds the 200-day average, it implies a move towards positive sentiment and a bullish outlook.

-Conversely, if the 50-day average falls below the 200-day average, it indicates bearish sentiment and declining prices in the markets.
+In contrast, if the 50-day average drops below the 200-day average, it signals bearish sentiment and declining prices in the markets.

 Limitations of Traditional Measures